-The RXLK file provides a link from the MEPS event files to the 2001 Prescribed Medicine File.
-When using RXLK, data users/analysts should keep in mind that one outpatient visit can link to more than one prescribed medicine record.
-Conversely, a prescribed medicine event may link to more than one outpatient visit or different types of events.
-When this occurs, it is up to the data users/analysts to determine how the prescribed medicine expenditures should be allocated among those medical events.
+The RXLK file provides a link from MEPS event files to the 2001 Prescribed Medicine File.
+When using RXLK, data users/analysts should keep in mind that one office-based medical visit can link to more than one prescribed medicine record.
+Conversely, a prescribed medicine event may link to more than one office-based medical visits or different types of events.
+When this occurs, it is up to the analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.